as1ndu/as1ndu.github.io/content/posts/10-switching-to-firefox.md

 ***
 I recently felt like I should just "try out" Firefox.

-So I installed it on my phone, this post is about features on Firefox Mobile that I suspect will never exist in chrome.
+So I installed it on my phone, this post is about features on Firefox Mobile that I suspect will never exist in Chrome.

 ## Firefox Extensions
 Chrome extensions are only limited to the desktop version.

-Not with Firefox Mobile, with Firefox mobile you can install extensions on the mobile browser.
+Not with Firefox Mobile, with Firefox Mobile you can install extensions on the mobile browser.
 So you can actually block all ads on all websites using uBlock Origin's Firefox Extension.

 You can also install many other browser extensions.
 As I have below.
 This will probably never exist in chrome on mobile.